OJWatson/kenya_non_falciparum_tes/README.md

 endeavour to keep all package dependencies required listed in the DESCRIPTION.
-This has the advantage of allowing `devtools::install_dev_deps()` to install the required R packages needed to run the code in this repository
+This has the advantage of allowing `devtools::install_dev_deps()` to install the required R packages needed to run the code in this repository.
+Then run `devtools::load_all(".")` to load the R functions in the package and you are ready to go through the analysis scripts.
+Lastly, we include the session Info (`sessionInfo()`) to help troubleshoot if the above steps have been taken and code is not working.

 ### Licenses